 The Cost of Financing

 At first blush, 6.7% looks as if a low fee given that these establishments are working in developing countries with full-size political and market risks at play.
 But a few of the humans and agencies that finance these institutions are taken into consideration to be social buyers.
-Social investors — such as government companies, non-profits and other NGOs — are willing to accept a decreasing return on their cash in exchange for their investment fulfills social challenges.
+Social investors — such as government companies, non-profits, and other NGOs — are willing to accept a decreasing return on their cash in exchange for their investment fulfilling social challenges.
 Hence, social traders help to lower the fee of borrowing money for microfinance institutions.

 Monetary institutions should accrue a loan loss reserve cost on any cash they lend on top of monetary costs.
 Loan loss reserves assist monetary institutions in absorbing destiny losses from bad loans.
 Using loan loss reserve information from the MIX and making our adjustment, we discover that the loan loss reserve price constitutes 1.4 percent of our microfinance interest fee.